Sir Edward Hussey, 1st Baronet

-Hussey was the son of Sir Charles Hussey of Honington and his wife Ellen Birch, daughter of Lord Chief Baron Birch.
+Hussey was the son of Charles Hussey of Honington and his wife Ellen Birch.
 He was created a Baronet, of Honington in the County of Lincolnshire on 19 June 1611.
 In 1618 he was High Sheriff of Lincolnshire and had the role again in 1638.

 In April 1640, Hussey was elected Member of Parliament for Lincolnshire in the Short Parliament.

 Hussey fought for the King in the Civil War and was one of those disqualified from public office under the Treaty of Uxbridge.

 Family

 Hussey married Elizabeth Anton, daughter of George Anton of Lincoln and had four sons and five daughters.
 Hussey was succeeded in the baronetcy by his grandson Thomas.
 Another grandson William was an ambassador under William III.